 Worse still, how do you think that compelling little stazis to psychologically torment people on a government list would affect the economy, on a local, regional and national level?
 Do you think that would benefit a struggling economy or would it be detrimental?
 How do you think such regulation would affect small business? ….
-What happens when small business struggles on national scale?
+What happens when small business struggles on a national scale?
 Isn’t small business crucial for the middle class?
 Isn’t the middle class vital for the prosperity of common Americans?
 If you support something like this, THEN WHO AND WHAT DO YOU STAND FOR?
-If not the american economy, THEN WHO OR WHAT DO YOU REPRESENT?
+If not the American economy, THEN WHO OR WHAT DO YOU REPRESENT?

-Basically, resources like nutrition, ATP for energy, and preproduced protein products are localized throughout the brain.
+Resources like nutrition, ATP for energy, and preproduced protein products are localized throughout the brain.
 Overexertion of specific brain circuits will exhaust those resources.
 This may be partially responsible for the effect where you can spend hours and hours on a problem and make no progress, but take a short break or relax with friends and suddenly you have a burst of creativy insight because you’ve given those neural circuits a chance to replentish their resources.
 If we understand the causes behind effects like these, we can engage the peculiarities of our mind for our benefit.

 Another incredibly important aspect to mental functioning is blood flow.
 This is why exercise is so important.
 Cardio increases your heart rate and blood cycles resources in and waste out.
 Some of the deeper tissue subnetworks in your organs and brain are difficult to reach unless your body cycles blood faster.
 This is because those deeper tissue subnetworks are only accessible via capillaries and I surmise that there is a large disparity in the resource distribution at the capillary level.
 Therefore, increasing your heartrate through healthy, daily exercise is necessary to happiness and bodily function and mental acuity.
 It doesn’t matter how healthy you eat if your body has trouble distributing those resources!